You are here

 I know that birds sometimes get sick and die of West Nile.
 What should I do if I want to report sick or dead wildlife around my home or community?

-You can report sick or dead wildlife to the Michigan Department of Natural Resources using the online reporting form found here.
+You can report sick or dead wildlife to the Michigan Department of Natural Resources.

 - Laboratory Testing